Invigorating and Moisturizing Peppermint Foot Massage Lotion Bar

 Don’t use this foot massage lotion bar on young children.
 The 5% essential oil blend is too strong for young children.
-If you are making this for children between the ages of 10 and 16 use half to one third as much essential oils.
+If you are making this for children between the ages of 10 and 16 use half to one-third as many essential oils.
 Children’s livers don’t metabolize essential oils in the same way that adults do.
 Omit the essential oils completely for children under 10.

 This makes a hard lotion bar.
 Pour the mixed lotion bar into silicone molds for a kind and attractive presentation.